Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 1. Support.
 Support information for this service is available at (insert link).

-1. Jurisdiction.

-    1. We operate as the legal entity (insert entity) registered in (insert country) as (insert company identifier e.g Company Number).
-Our Headquarters are located at (insert address).
+1. Data Processing.
+We operate as the legal entity (insert entity) registered in (insert country); as such we operate under (insert country/region) law.
+Our separate statement regarding the specifics of our data processing policy, practice, and agreements can be found here (insert link).
-    2. As such we operate under (insert country) law.
-For details of our company privacy policy see (insert link).
-For questions on this policy and enforcement contact our Data Protection Officer on (insert email address).
-    3. We operate servers in the following countries (insert list).
-    4. We have no agreements in place with law enforcement agencies to give them access to the data.
-Apart from as stated in the Policy section of this document with regard to cyber threat intelligence, we have no agreements in place with other public and private parties dealing with security and intelligence, to give them access to the servers and/or to the data.